cocos/cocos-docs/en/cocos-service/agc-applinking.md

 ### Receiving Links of App Linking

+`getAppLinking(): void`

-Set the listener, obtain data passed through the link, such as `DeepLink`.
+Checks whether there is data to be received from a specified link of App Linking.
+Obtain data passed through the link from the listener, such as `DeepLink`.

 ```js
 huawei.agc.applinking.appLinkingService.on(huawei.agc.applinking.AGC_APP_LINKING_EVENT_LISTENER_NAME.RECEIVE_LINK_CALLBACK, (data) => {